 35 Things You Might Not Know About Harry Potter

-They both blow out candles on July 31 (happy birthday, JKR!).
+They both blow out candles on July 31.
 And that’s not the only influence Rowling had on her characters: She’s said that Hermione is a bit like her when she was younger, and her favorite animal is an otter—which is, of course, Hermione’s patronus.
-Plus, both Dumbledore and Rowling like sherbet lemons (Rowling said that the wizard’s “got good taste”).
+Plus, both Dumbledore and Rowling like sherbet lemons (Rowling has said that the wizard’s “got good taste”).

 In 2000, Scholastic gave schoolchildren across the U.S. the opportunity to ask Rowling questions about Harry Potter.
 When one student asked her, “What made you think of the people's names and dormitories at Hogwarts?”
 Rowling responded, “I invented the names of the Houses on the back of an airplane sick bag!
 This is true.
 I love inventing names, but I also collect unusual names, so that I can look through my notebook and choose one that suits a new character.”

 Rowling calls the idea that she had the first chapter of Deathly Hallows written and locked away in the safe “rubbish.”
-But there was a small element of truth to it: “I had, very early on—but not the first day or anything, probably within the first year of writing—I wrote a sketch for what I thought the final chapter would be,” she told Harry Potter's big screen portrayer, Daniel Radcliffe, in an interview for the Deathly Hallows Part 2 DVD extra features.
+But there was a small element of truth to it: “I had, very early on—but not the first day or anything, probably within the first year of writing—I wrote a sketch for what I thought the final chapter would be,” she told Daniel Radcliffe, who played Potter on the big screen, in an interview for the Deathly Hallows Part 2 DVD extra features.
 “I always knew—and this was from really early on—that I was working toward the point where Hagrid carried Harry, alive but supposedly dead, out of the forest, always.
 I knew we were always working towards a final battle at Hogwarts, I knew that Harry would walk to his death, I planned the ghosts—for want of a better word—coming back, that they would walk with him into the forest, we would all believe he was walking to his death, and he would emerge in Hagrid’s arms.”

 “If you want to create a game like Quidditch, what you have to do is have an enormous argument with your then-boyfriend,” Rowling said in 2003.
 “You walk out of the house, you sit down in a pub, and you invent Quidditch.
 And I don't really know what the connection is between the row and Quidditch except that Quidditch is quite a violent game and maybe in my deepest, darkest soul I would quite like to see him hit by a bludger.”